Danylo

 Born in Novy Svit, Ukraine, in 1990, baritone Danylo Matviienko completed his Bachelor’s degree at the Donetsk State Music Academy.

-Danylo was a member of the ensemble at Oper Frankfurt, where he performed a diverse repertoire, including Graf in Le nozze di Figaro (2023/24), Papageno in Die Zauberflöte (2022/24), and Guglielmo in Calixto Bieito’s award-winning production of Così fan tutte.
-He also portrayed the One-Eyed Brother in Die Frau ohne Schatten and took part in two new productions: Demetrius in Britten’s A Midsummer Night’s Dream and Antinoos in Dallapiccola’s Ulisse.
+Prior to this, Danylo was a member of the ensemble of Oper Frankfurt, where he performed a wide and diverse repertoire, including Count Almaviva in Le nozze di Figaro (2023/24), Papageno (2022/24), and Guglielmo in Calixto Bieito’s award-winning production of Così fan tutte.

-Beyond Frankfurt, Danylo sang Dottore Malatesta in a new production of Don Pasquale (2022) and Misgir in Rimsky-Korsakov’s Schneeflöckchen (2023) at the Tiroler Festspiele Erl.
-He also appeared as Brother Léon in a new production of Messiaen’s Saint François d’Assise at the Staatsoper Stuttgart (2023).
+Danylo also appeared as a guest artist at the Tiroler Festspiele Erl, where he sang Dottore Malatesta in a new production of Don Pasquale (2022) and Mizgir in Rimsky-Korsakov’s The Snow Maiden (Snegurochka) (2023).
+He further appeared as Brother Léon in a new production of Messiaen’s Saint François d’Assise at the Staatsoper Stuttgart (2023).

-A distinguished competition laureate, Danylo won second prize at both the Antonina Campi International Voice Competition in Lublin and the Ada Sari Competition in Nowy Sącz.
+A distinguished competition laureate, Danylo won Second Prize at both the Antonina Campi International Voice Competition in Lublin and the Ada Sari International Vocal Competition in Nowy Sącz.
 He is also a Laureate of the Queen Elisabeth Competition in Brussels.

 Beyond music, Danylo holds a Master’s degree in Mathematics from Donetsk National University.